 It’s because of this imperfect craziness that I’m such a proponent for being intentionally prepared before the morning arrives.
 For us, this looks like having breakfast and lunch components prepped and ready to enjoy.
 I know, I’m always talking about prep.
 And it’s for good reason.

 Prep simplifies our life.
 Prep reduces my stress, as head cook.
 And stress makes those unexpected bumps, which are sure to come during the week, easier to get over.
 Because no one needs the added burden of having to figure out how to create a from-scratch meal at 7am each morning, on top of feeling rushed and stressed because of a mess in the kitchen.
 Oh, and then add a sick dog in the mix.
 No, thank you!

 For breakfast, I have a few go-to meal components that I like to prep on the weekend.
-These rotational options usually include: muffins, waffles, overnight oats, granola, and eggs.
+These rotational options usually include: muffins, waffles, overnight oats, granola, scrambled eggs, sunny side up eggs, and eggs in a basket.
 I don’t make everything each week, just a couple of items that can be paired with simple foods, such as: smoothies, plain yogurt, fruit, and scrambled eggs.
 We also get sourdough from a local bakery every two weeks which makes for great toast in the morning.